chevereto/v3-docs/setup/troubleshoot/errors.md

 # Errors

+Application errors can be caused by several different causes and understanding in which layer the error is affecting the system will drive towards an easy outcome.
+Kindly understand that in multi-layered systems like Chevereto is crucial to understand when an error is caused by Chevereto or when the problem is elsewhere.

+## Error Id

-When having an error Chevereto will always indicate an error id (**errorId**):
+Chevereto logs all those unique events (errors) under an unique **errorId** associated with a unique stack trace and debug information.
+When detecting a system error Chevereto will always indicate the error id:

 ```plain
 <some code>: ** errorId #dacb7f96fb9fd28d **
 ```

-This is normal as system errors in Chevereto **are hidden by default** on production mode.
+Application errors in Chevereto **are hidden by default** on production mode, the only public part is the errorId identifier.
 Errors won't be displayed **for security reasons** and the errorId is a randomly generated unique identifer per error event.

 ::: tip Note: A error id is not an error message
-When requesting help **you need to provide the actual error message**, not just the error id.
-The error id exists so you can [debug it](debug.md) for that error in your configured system log device.
+The error id exists so you can lookup for that error in your configured system debug device.
 :::

 ## Stack Trace